Financial Engineer & Researcher

 About me

-I am a financial economist working at the intersection of general equilibrium theory, macroeconomic policy, and applied investment research.
+I am a mathematical engineer working at the intersection of investment strategy, wealth management solutions, general equilibrium theory, macroeconomic policy, and applied investment research.
 My research addresses foundational questions in asset pricing and monetary economics — including how markets endogenously complete through IPO activity, and how the price level is determined as a market-clearing condition between fiscal obligations and aggregate consumption claims.

-On the institutional side, I have worked on strategic asset allocation and ALM frameworks for central bank reserves, applying risk factor decomposition and dynamic portfolio insurance to real-world constraints.
+On the institutional side, I have worked on strategic asset allocation and ALM frameworks for central bank reserves and sovereign wealth funds, applying risk factor decomposition and dynamic portfolio insurance to real-world constraints.
 On the applied side, I build quantitative tools for portfolio optimization, asset allocation, and personal financial planning.

 I believe the best financial research is not only mathematically honest but genuinely useful — ideas that can be translated into better policy, better portfolios, or clearer thinking about risk, value, and monetary stability.